kaitlynanderson9/kaitlynanderson9/README.md

-👋 Hello, World! 🌟

 Welcome to my GitHub profile!
 I’m Kaitlyn, a junior double majoring in statistics and data science with a passion for data analysis and problem-solving.
-When I'm not studying or attending classes, you'll find me diving into coding projects.
-I’m excited to share my projects and journey with you. 😊

 Here’s a bit about me: